Spring Semester, Junior year

 - Critique these answers.

-- Submit this and a cover letter to the department by the Monday after Thanksgiving break.
+- Submit this work and a cover letter to the department by the Monday after Thanksgiving break.

 Spring Semester, Senior Year